ImageMagick/Usage-Markdown/morphology/index.md

 > You can, and as you see, use the results to modify the original image so as to generate a slightly different image.

 You can use a set of kernels that are more selective of what you are specifically interested in.
-For example suppose you are interested in the points where three lines meet.
+For example, suppose you are interested in the points where three lines meet.
 Then you can use the '`LineJunctions`' kernel set, which is designed specifically for this purpose.

 ~~~